SF-Prog/SF-Prog/README.md

 - 📚 I’m currently learning how to use AI to merge the data analysis world into the development process of an application.

-- 📫 You can reach out to me though my work email at santiago.fitipaldo@init.uy for any inquiry or working proposal.
+- 📫 You can reach out to santiago.fitipaldo@init.uy for any inquiry or working proposal.

 Check some of our work at https://init.uy